-Nearly all Durham Public Schools students will have spent the final quarter of SY19-20 and all of SY20-21 engaging in remote learning.
+Nearly Durham Public Schools students will have spent the final quarter of SY19-20 and all of SY20-21 engaging in remote learning.
 Durham Public Schools achieved 1:1 technology (including computers and hotspots for those who needed them) early in SY20-21, but it is still the case that many students do not have safe and/or productive home learning environments.
-As The reasons for this are numerous, but include having working parents, inadequate daycare provisions, lack of supervision, inadequate internet connectivity or support, or a combination of the above and other factors. such, both Durham Public Schools and the three Hope Learning Center providers (Student U, YMCA, and Kate's Korner, using the DPS Foundation as a fiscal agent) provided remote learning environments throughout the first semester of SY20-21.
-None of the alternatives being considered by Durham Public Schools for second semester will reduce the need for remote learning slots, and in fact there may be additional, unmet need.
+The reasons for this are numerous, but include having working parents, inadequate daycare provisions, lack of supervision, inadequate internet connectivity or support, or a combination of the above and other factors.
+As such, both Durham Public Schools and the three Hope Learning Center providers (Student U, YMCA, and Kate's Korner, using the DPS Foundation as a fiscal agent) provided remote learning environments throughout the first semester of SY20-21 and plan to continue providing them in the 2nd semester.
+In the case of the private centers, service provision beyond the end of January is contingent on additional funding.
+The providers are asking Durham County to support the remaining cost of the 3rd quarter and have asked the DPS Foundation to fund the fourth quarter.